Say goodbye to cracked teeth! Regain your confidence with affordable, high-quality dental crowns & bridges in Costa Rica. Read more to know how!

 Different Types of Crowns in Costa Rica

-The main types of crowns used in Costa Rica dentistry include:
+The main types of crowns used in Costa Rica include:

 Full Metal Crowns